vishwasmeti258-sketch/Website_Behaviour_analysis/README.md

 | **Conversion Rate** | Percentage of users who completed a goal |

-#📉 Dashboard Visuals
+# 📉 Dashboard Visuals

+• Line chart to count user by Traffic source

+• Pair plot to understand relationship between columns one another.

+• violin plot to frequency/density of
+time on page and bounce rate by source

+• correlation heatmap to relation different columns .

+• conversing by page views

+•

+•

-#🛠 Tools & Technologies
+# 🛠 Tools & Technologies
 Power BI – Dashboard creation and visualization Python (Pandas, Matplotlib, Seaborn) – Data preprocessing & analysis

-#🔍 Key Insights
+# 🔍 Key Insights